ajithchandranr/velociraptor-ir-lab/phases/phase2-forensic-collection.md

 ![MFT Collection](../screenshots/phase2-01-mft-collection.png)

+---

 ### VQL - What to Look at First

+Run these in the Notebooks tab after collection completes:

 ```sql
 -- All files created in the last 7 days